NerdStoke/50_peaks/README.md

 ...just made some minor tweaks and made it into an executable instead of a notebook

-Distances are already calculated, but if you want to create new ones, get and API key from Google maps and add it in the `main.py` script.
+Distances are already calculated, but if you want to create new ones, get an API key from Google maps and add it in the `main.py` script.

 With the data provided, the algorithm will solve the Travelling Salesman Problem without returning to the origin.
 I did this by just adding a dummy "Start" location that has a distance/duration of 0 to all other locations.